zealottormunds/sh2cammod/README.md

 - External config app to modify settings outside of the game

 Special thanks to:
-- Phillip Trudeau for his incredible SH2 Map Editor.
+- Phillip Trudeau for his incredible SH2 Map Editor (https://github.com/pmttavara/ph2)
 - The Enhanced Edition team for making the best version of the game.
-I wouldn't have modded this game otherwise.
+I wouldn't have modded this game otherwise (https://enhanced.townofsilenthill.com/SH2/)
-- Bawkbasoup, Just Happy Burger, JSTRETCH, Silent Archives, Razor9809, TommyMyers-PNG, Nokoshow, and all of those who have spread the word about my mods.
+- [Bawkbasoup](https://www.youtube.com/@Bawkbasoup), [Just Happy Burger](https://www.youtube.com/@JustHappyBurger), [JSTRETCH](https://www.youtube.com/c/ElS%C3%B3tanodeJSTRETCH), [Silent Archives](https://www.youtube.com/@silenthillarchives), [Razor9809](https://www.youtube.com/@Razor9809), [TommyMyers-PNG](https://www.youtube.com/@TommyMyers-PNG), [Nokoshow](https://www.youtube.com/@Nokoshow), and all of those who have spread the word about my mods.
 - All of you who have played my mods, donated me and shared my work.
 - Lin Min for the Dll Wrapper that I used.